 Figure 2.
-Time series plots for total- (a), stratospheric- (b), and tropospheric-column (c) $NO_2$ data products from OMI (L3, v3.0, VCD) over Lauder (red) and CAPABLE (blue).
+Time series plots for total- (a), stratospheric- (b), and tropospheric-column (c) NO2 data products from OMI (L3, v3.0, vertical-column density) over Lauder (red) and CAPABLE (blue).
 OMI data were filtered to remove cloud fractions greater than 20 % and overpasses greater than 50 km from the site.
-A seven-day normally-weighted rolling mean was applied to smooth the plots and remove higher-frequency fluctuations.
+A 7-day normally weighted rolling mean was applied to smooth the plots and remove higher-frequency fluctuations.
 Pandora (green) and M07 (black) data presented in panel (b) are slant-column densities.